rauc/rauc/docs/advanced.rst

 The conversion process will create two new files:

- 1. The converted bundle `casync-bundle.raucb` with casnyc index files instead of image files
+ 1. The converted bundle `casync-bundle.raucb` with casync index files instead of image files
  2. A casync chunk store `casync-bundle.castr/` for all bundle images.
     This is a directory with chunks grouped by subfolders of the first 4 digits